 One goal of follow-up care is to check for a recurrence.
 A tumor recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
-Your doctor will also ask specific questions about your child’s health.
+Your child’s doctor will ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of PPB originally diagnosed and the types of treatment given.

 If a recurrence happens, it is more likely to occur in the first few years after the original treatment.
 Therefore, regular screening should continue for 2 to 3 years, or possibly up to 5 years, after diagnosis.
 Very rarely, PPB returns after these standard periods of follow-up.
 It is important to note that PPB can rapidly grow, and this possibility should be discussed with your child’s doctor, including what signs and symptoms to watch for.